 To end the over-representation of Native Hawaiians incarcerated & break the generational cycle – starting with women & children.
 Inspiring new life!

 CURRENT PROGRAMS / PROJECTS:

-For health and safety reasons due to the cornavirus pandemic all in-person visits at the Women’s Prison have beed postponed and all Kids Days have been cancelled.
+As of May 2021 – no approvals have been given to allow in-person events.
+Similar plans to provide care packages are in the works.
+In 2020 for health and safety reasons due to the cornavirus pandemic all in-person visits at the Women’s Prison have beed postponed and all Kids Days have been cancelled.
 While we cannot hold the festive events that bring families together – children, their mothers and caregivers face-to-face, we can provide a little comfort and joy by sending care packages and gifts.
 We came up with Malama Ohana & Keiki Makana (Care for Ohana & Gifts for the Children) and will be coordinating the care packages for the months of Aug., Sept., Oct., Nov., Dec.
 2020.

 AUG – Malama Ohana & Keiki Makana – To support distance learning with additional cultural healing and wellness materials provided.
 Pūʻā received funding support from the Rockefeller Philanthropy Advisers for the Love Heals grant by Grantmakers for Girls of Color, and State Council of Hawaiian Congregational Churches.

 SEPT – “Sun Light, Sun Bright in a Bag” – Partnering w/Catholic Diocese of Honolulu, Prison Ministry, Office for Social Ministry (OSM), various parishes, the Marianist Lay Community & OGH.
 Funding support provided by OSM.

 OCT – Malama Ohana & Keiki Makana – Halloween Theme.

 NOV – Malama Ohana & Keiki Makana – Makahiki – Thanksgiving Theme.